Thursday, March 26, 2026

 Whether this refers to a specific genre, is meant to be read generally or anything else, that's it as far as grammar is concerned.
 This lack of specificity with regard to Bar Malkōn’s work as a grammarian is also typical for modern sources.
 When consulting one, the reader typically learns no more than that he authored at least one treatise on points and one grammar (both unedited) [2], and that in his grammatical analysis, he followed the Arabic model [3].
 One prominent example is Baumstark who describes Bar Malkōn’s grammar as “sachlich ganz die Methode der arabischen Grammatik befolgend” (“in terms of content, it entirely follows the methodology of Arabic grammar”) [4].
 Over time, this simple observation - repeated uncritically - morphed into a judgment and finally into a condemnation: Talmon notes of Išoʕyahḇ bar Malkōn – and his contemporaries (or fellow travelers) like Yōḥannan bar Zoʕbī and Eliya of Ṭirhan – that they “exhibit either a servile attitude to Arabic grammar or poor coverage of grammatical issues.”
 [5]

 Talmon's "poor coverage" remark is particularly silly.
 For one, the comparison made here is to Jacob of Edessa's grammar of Syriac which is notorious for - not to put a too fine point on it - BEING ALMOST ENTIRELY LOST.
 Secondly, "poor coverage" is a relative term, even this day and age, doubly so in the 13th century.
-But most importantly, none of Išoʕyahḇ Bar Malkōn works have been edited or analyzed in any detail, so there is simply no way for Talmon to know.
+But most importantly, none of Išoʕyahḇ Bar Malkōn's works have been edited or analyzed in any detail, so there is simply no way for Talmon to know.

 In fact, that Talmon's (and, by extension, that of those whose judgment he relies on) assessment of Bar Malkōn is wholly wrong can be gleaned from even the most cursory of interactions with the latter's grammatical works.
 This applies especially to Bar Malkōn magnum opus, a grammar of Syriac titled Ktābā d-manhrānūṯā ba-gramaṭīqī sūryāytā/Kitāb al-ʔīḍāḥ fī naḥw as-suryānī (“Book of elucidation in Syriac grammar”, henceforth: Kitāb al-ʔīḍāḥ), extant in at least four manuscripts: